DisCoTec/discotec.github.io/2021/programme.md

 - *Controller Synthesis of Service Contracts with Variability* <br/> by Davide Basile, Maurice H. ter Beek, Pierpaolo Degano, Axel Legay, Gianluigi Ferrari, Stefania Gnesi, and FelicitaDi Giandomenico
 - *Formal verification of HotStuff* <br/> by Leander Jehl

-### Mechanisation Modelling

-- *Off-the-shelf Automated Analysis of Liveness Properties for Just Paths* <br/> by Mark Bouwman, Bas Luttik and Tim Willemse
-- *π with leftovers: a mechanisation in Agda* <br/> by Uma Zalakain and Ornela Dardha
-- *Introduction and preservation analysis of refinement relations in CCSL* <br/> by Mathieu Montin and Marc Pantel

 ### Static Analysis and Type Systems

 - *Prioritise the Best Variation* <br/> by Wen Kokke and Ornela Dardha